ssandrews/Smoldyn/docs/user-guide/getting-started.md

 warning, run Smoldyn with a `-w` option on the command line (e.g.
 `smoldyn template.txt -w`).

 Each command is entered with the same general format.
 They start with `cmd`, list the times when the command should be executed, give the name of the specific command, and then give the parameters of that command.
-For example, `cmd B molcountheader templateout.txt` indicates that the command should be run before the simulation starts, the command is `molcountheader` (which writes out a list of the species names), and the command should send its output to the file templateout.txt.
+For example, `cmd B molcountheader templateout.txt` indicates that the command should be run before the simulation starts, the command is `molcountheader` (which writes out a list of the species names), and the command should send its output to the file `templateout.txt`.
 Similarly, `cmd N 10 molcount templateout.txt` indicates that the command should be run every 10 time steps, the command is molcount (which counts the molecules of each species), and the command should also send its output to templateout.txt.

 Smoldyn supports quite a lot of commands, all of which are listed in the second